biom8er/phymes/CONTRIBUTING.md

 ### Debugging the PHYMES deployment

 We recommend debugging the application using two terminals: one for `phymes-app` and another for `phymes-server`.
 Dioxus provides a great development loop for front-end application development with nifty hot-reloading features, but requires it's own dedicated terminal to run.
 Tokio provides an industry grade server along with nifty security features.
 During development (specifically, debug mode), the server permissions are relaxed to enable iterative debugging of the application.
-The `phymes-core`, `phymes-ai`, `phymes-data`, `phymes-agents`, and `phymes-server` all use the Tracing crates for tracing and logging functionality.
+The `phymes-core`, `phymes-ml`, `phymes-data`, `phymes-agents`, and `phymes-server` all use the Tracing crates for tracing and logging functionality.
 The packages and verbosity of console logging can be specified on the command line using the `RUST_LOG` environmental variable.

 In the first terminal: